-In our first part to this series, we provided three striking email communication statistics to encourage you to read, consider, and employ these TIPS in your email communication.
+In our first part of this Email Tips series, we provided three striking email communication statistics to encourage you to read, consider, and employ these TIPS in your email communication.

 Once we’ve got The Subject Line right, and our recipient or audience has opened our email, it’s now important that we gain and hold their attention a) long enough to read the contents; and b) make the message compelling enough to drive a kind of desired response or outcome.